Konstantin-Bakalov/Hearthrate/README.md

 - Infinite scroll
 - Votes for and against for each card shown
 - Results ordered by votes
-- 382 cards to choose from
+- 382 cards to choose from (scraped using Selenium)

 ## Tech Stack